-The single-family housing product proposed throughout Phase 52 in Riverstead will feature a range of higher-end housing as it transitions towards the river valley.
+The single-family housing product proposed throughout Phase 57 in Riverstead will feature a range of higher-end housing as it transitions towards the river valley.
 Options will include (and be identified as):

-- (V1) Single family front attached double car. - Composite siding on all exposed elevations, upgraded secondary materials (according to style) on all houses.
+- (Standard) Single family FD and Laned Product (Block 8 Lots 1-34 & Block 1 Lots 56-89) - > No additional standards.
+Overall product will be similar to previous phases. - (V1) Single family front attached double car.
+(Block 9 Lots 1-9 & Block 6 Lots 27-44, 57-55) - Composite siding on all exposed elevations, upgraded secondary materials (according to style) on all houses.
 Vinyl permitted ONLY as a colour match on non-exposed sides and rears.
-Not permitted as a secondary material. - Visibility Requirements A mix of high visibility and moderate visibility depending on lot grading. - Minimum landscaping requirements as established by the City of Edmonton. - (V2) Semi-Estate will feature a mix of front-facing double and triple car configurations.
+Not permitted as a secondary material - > Visibility Requirements A mix of high visibility and moderate visibility depending on lot grading. - > Minimum landscaping requirements as established by the City of Edmonton